luost26/prexsyn/docs/getting-started/installation.md

 Pixi is a conda-based environment manager.
 It creates environments on a per-project basis, so you don't need to worry about conflicts with your existing conda/mamba installations.

-To get started with Pixi, please follow the instructions on the [Pixi documentation](https://pixi.sh/latest/installation/).
+To get started, please install Pixi by following the instructions on the [Pixi documentation](https://pixi.sh/latest/installation/).

 Now, you are all set!
-To activate the PrexSyn environment, simply run the following command in the root directory of PrexSyn (it may take a while for the first time):
+To activate the environment, simply run the following command in the root directory of the project (it may take a while for the first time):

 ```bash
 pixi shell